kindleit/activator-gkit-angularjs/README.md

 ## How to run the code

-1. Open a terminal and run:
+1. Open a console & run:

 ```bash